How to Plan and Set Up a Project Using The Free SharePoint Project Management Template

 During project initiation, you secured project sponsorship, decided to manage your project using the Free Template, and created a collaborative project site.

-In this article, I’m going to show you how to plan and set up a website redesign project using the Free SharePoint Project Management Template.
+In this article, I’m going to show you how to plan and set up a project in using the Free SharePoint Project Management Template.

 You’ll need to have your SharePoint project site open and ready to edit to work through these steps.
 If you have yet to download and install the Free Template – don’t worry!
 The process takes less than five minutes and requires no coding or configuration. *